 There are two airports that service the Fredonia region: Erie International in Erie, Pennsylvania and Buffalo Niagara International in Buffalo, New York.
 The airport in Buffalo is usually the cheapest one to fly into and is serviced by most major airlines.

-If you have a driver's license from your home country and you are 21 years old you may rent a car in the US.
+If you have a driver's license from your home country and you are 21 years old or older, then you may rent a car in the US.
 There are several major rental car companies at the airports.